Updated Feb. 24, 2023

 Will CBN Gummies Change How I Sleep?

-As a naturally-occurring substance, CBN is gentle, and taking CBN gummies won’t knock you into a semi-coma for a portion of the night.
+As a naturally-occurring substance, CBN is gentle, so taking CBN gummies won’t knock you into a semi-coma for a portion of the night.
 CBN gummies are designed to relax you mentally and physically, making it easier to fall asleep and stay asleep through the night.

-Do CBN Gummies Make You Groggy In The Morning?
+Will CBN Gummies Make You Groggy In The Morning?

 There is no one-size-fits-all answer to this.
 Your grogginess after taking CBN gummies will depend on your dosage, how long before bed you took them, if they are full-spectrum or not, and other factors unique to you.